The Life of Lil

 end

 This Image-based solution is significantly shorter, and a good bit faster.
-Instead of rebuilding the board dictionary for every write, the Lil interpreter only needs to allocate a fresh Image once at the beginning of the function, and writes modify that Image in-place.
-Since we re-write every pixel of the Image, we could even reuse a pair of Images and swap them on every generation.
+Instead of rebuilding the board dictionary for every write, the Lil interpreter only needs to allocate a fresh Image once at the beginning of the program.
 In Decker, the Image-based board representation has the additional benefit that we can easily display an Image graphically in the Listener or by pasting it to a Canvas Widget, or even the Card background Image.

 Vector Thinking